juliannamartinez/Hotel_Cancellations-Decision_Trees/README.md

 Logistic regression, Multicollinearity, Finding optimal threshold using AUC-ROC curve, Decision trees, Pruning, Data Pre-processing, Exploratory Data Analysis (Variable Identification, Univariate analysis, Bi-Variate analysis), Python

-## This project contains 2 files:
+## This project contains 1 files:

 Full notebook (Hotel_cancellations_project_FULL_NOTEBOOK.ipynb)

 > This notebook contains the entirety of the project including all of the code to perform a run-down of the data/datatypes, exploratory data analysis, and all insights and observations.

-Key Insights (Hotel_cancellations_project_KEY_INSIGHTS.ipynb)

-> This notebook contains only some important visualizations, results, and insights (less of the scratchwork).
+This file contains all variations/tests of the decision tree model with various pruning methods.
+The final (best) model is at the bottom of the notebook with the conclusions and actionable insights.

 ### Libraries used: